adamgordonbell/fibhatchery/tutorial.md

                                             program=pulumi_program)

 ```

+We import the automation module, create our stack name, and then our stack.

 An important detail is `program=pulumi_program.` `pulumi_program` is our function above that builds our environment.
 We pass it to our stack, and, spoiler alert, it will be executed when we call `stack.up`.